horsecz/Bee-Storm-bot/README.md

 - language (made for Czech server, so he speaks Czech)
 - commands (for example command '$svatky' applies only for Czech calendar, Czech Republic)

+## Discontinued

+**Development is discontinued.** No one cares about this bot and I don't wanna do this anymore.

 ## Start
 Start with python (and modules discord, pytz) installed:
 `python app.py`